monika-hobbyt/obsidian-goals-plugin/README.md

 ## Features

-- **Recursive Progress Calculation**: Parent goals automatically show accumulated progress based on their children's progress (averaged)
+- **Weighted Progress Calculation**: Parent goals show accumulated progress weighted by child priorities (lower priority = more important = higher weight)
 - **Goal Hierarchy Tracking**: Automatically detects and links parent-child relationships between goals
+- **Status Tracking**: Automatic status computation (not-started, in-progress, completed, overdue)
+- **Time-Based Metrics**: Days remaining, overdue detection, and completion date tracking
+- **Hierarchy Metrics**: Depth tracking, total descendants count, and leaf goal count
+- **Blocked Goals Support**: Mark goals as blocked and see which parent goals have blocked children
 - **Root Goal Inheritance**: Every goal knows its root goal and inherits the root's priority
-- **Chain Priority Calculation**: Computes weighted priority by multiplying priorities down the chain from root to leaf
+- **Chain Priority Calculation**: Sum of priorities from root to leaf (lower = more important)
 - **Date Aggregation**: Parent goals automatically show the latest expected completion date from their children
 - **Year and Quarter Extraction**: Automatically extracts goal year and quarter (Q1-Q4) from dates
 - **Children Links**: Parent goals maintain a list of links to their direct children
-- **Property Ordering**: Computed properties are consistently ordered at the top of frontmatter
+- **Property Ordering**: Computed properties are consistently ordered at the top of the properties section
 - **Automatic Updates**: Recalculates on file changes with debouncing to prevent excessive updates
 - **Manual Recalculation**: Ribbon icon and command palette entry for manual triggering